BelleGarlick/OFSAI-Toolkit/README.md

 # OFSAI-Toolkit
-An open-source toolkit for self driving racing car development.
+An easy-to-use, open-source toolkit for self driving racing car development.
+Please try and improve on the tools offered and contribute to help everyone.

 Features:
  - Cone detection